Why Is My Car Leaking Oil?

 Lots of drivers have pulled out of their garage and seen spots on the ground where the car was parked.
 Usually, this is a clear sign of your car leaking engine oil.
 So, why is my car leaking oil?
 And what causes it?

-To help drivers in Gulfport, Pascagoula, and Waveland understand why your car is losing oil, Pat Peck Nissan examines some of the most common causes and explores whether it's safe to keep driving while you're leaking oil.
+To help drivers in Gulfport, Pascagoula, and Waveland understand why your car is losing oil, Pat Peck Nissan created this guide about the most common causes of leaking oil.
+The most common sources of an oil leak are:

 Common Causes of Oil Leaking